 The Brightwater Tech Innovate Challenge is a challenge to improve the mental and physical health issues which can be caused by social isolation.

-The challenge will proceed over five months.
-Commencing in February 2025 and officially launched in January 2025.
+The challenge will proceed over five months, commencing in February 2025 and concluding at a finale in June 2025.

 More details about the launch event, workshops, challenge and finale will be released soon.